demisto/content-docs/docs/tutorials/playbooks/add_indicators_to_SIEM.md

 1. Navigate to **Jobs** and click **New Job**.

-    a.
-Select the **Time triggered** radio button.
+    - Select the **Time triggered** radio button.
-    b.
-Select the **Recurring** checkbox and determine how often you want the job to run.
+    - Select the **Recurring** checkbox and determine how often you want the job to run.
        In our example, we have it run daily at midnight.
-    c.
-Enter a descriptive name for the job.
+    - Enter a descriptive name for the job.
-    d.
-Under **Playbook**, select the Add All Indicator Types To SIEM playbook to run when this job runs.
+    - Under **Playbook**, select the Add All Indicator Types To SIEM playbook to run when this job runs.

 2. Click **Create New Job**.